LOVE THE TRAILS? Help out and

 Type: Downhill singletrack.
 Approx grade red.

-Description: Located on the east side of Kirkton Glen, just a short ride along the forest road from the end of the Bigfoot, the Troll is a tight trail with a few steeper and more challenging sections to keep you on your heels.
+Description: Located on the east side of Kirkton Glen, just a short ride along the forest road from the end of the Bigfoot, the Troll is a tight trail with handful of steeper and more challenging sections to keep you on your heels.

 Length: 330m